 The aortic valve is the final door the blood passes through before leaving the heart to feed the body.

-The aortic valve sits between the heart's main pumping chamber (left ventricle) and the main artery (aorta).
-If this valve doesn't open or close correctly, the heart must work harder to push blood out.
+The aortic valve acts as a critical gateway between the heart's main pumping chamber (the left ventricle) and the body's main artery (the aorta).
+If this valve fails to open fully or close tightly, your heart is forced to work significantly harder to pump oxygenated blood to the rest of your body.

-The Consequence: Over time, this extra work weakens the heart muscle, leading to heart failure.
+The Consequence: Over time, this constant extra strain weakens the heart muscle, eventually leading to hypertrophy (thickening) and heart failure.

 The Two Main Problems